Thumbnail

 • Losing things often

-Healthy Living with MCI is a free series sponsored by the Wisconsin Alzheimer's Disease Research Center and Alzheimer's Association Wisconsin Chapter.
+Healthy Living with MCI is a free series sponsored by the Wisconsin Alzheimer's Disease Research Center.
 Classes offers patients and families support, guidance and science-backed strategies for living with a diagnosis of mild cognitive impairment (MCI).

 Frequently asked questions